rvjc/free-ghosthunters/README.md

 ## Challenge

-1. Rewrite this game for a modern game framework
+1. Rewrite this game for a modern GUI framework
 2. Employ object-oriented methodologies (classes)
 3. Create nicer shapes and background
 4. Give this game the sound effects it deserves.